rafalp/Misago/dev-docs/plugins/hooks/unhide-thread-event-hook.md

 # `unhide_thread_event_hook`

-This hook wraps a standard Misago function used to unhide a `ThreadUpdate` object.
+This hook wraps a standard Misago function used to unhide a `ThreadEvent` object.

 ## Location